GermaniaKG/extract-title/README.md

 ## Usage

-Pass one or more PDF file or a wildcard argument:
+Pass one or more PDF file or a wildcard argument.
+Optionally, control output with command line options.

 ```bash
 $ extract-title [options] *.pdf